Erakeswara Temple, Pillalamarri: History

 According to Yazdani, the temple in the northwest part of the village (Someswara, now Erakeswara) has several inscriptions, but some were modern.
 The Hindu masons of the medieval period had miscalculated the weights and this, he proposed, was the cause of the ruins and sunken floors he witnessed.
-The local ruler, patron and the builder of this and two other temples in the village was the Namireddi family, a Shudra by caste according to the genealogy inscribed on the stone in one of the temples, states Yazdani.
+The local ruler, patron and the builder of this and two other temples in the village was the Namireddi family, a Reddy by caste according to the genealogy inscribed on the stone in one of the temples, states Yazdani.